In the previous entry we created our first TypeScript application. We simply created an empty folder and put our files inside.

 Project Structure

-A TypeScript project does not have a specific structure.
-That is, we can be flexible and adopt the organization we want.
+A TypeScript project does not have a fixed structure.
+That is, we can be flexible and adopt the organization that we want.

-However, more or less, we all follow similar conventions.
+But, more or less, we all follow similar conventions.
 You can make your own variations (according to what your project needs).
-But here is an example of a typical structure of a TypeScript project:
+But here is an example of a typical TypeScript project structure:

 /my-project